nxp-imx/imx-sm/sm/doc/rn_cl.md

 All this is to support leaving some LM up when resetting all the other LM to provide for a "partial" reset of the device.

+Note this requires adding LM group reactions to BRD_SM_FaultReactionGet() in the board port.
+Customers will need to do the same.

 SM-102: Remove A55 performance subdomains {#RN_DETAIL_SM_102}
 ----------